Crime Statistics for Cattedown, Plymouth, Devon, 2025

-There were a total of 81 street level crime incidents in Cattedown in February 2024.
+Is Cattedown rough?
+This is our street level crime rate statistics overview for February 2025.
+There were a total of 133 incidents.
 See where they were on the map below and broken down by categories.
 The largest category was Violent Crime, followed by Anti Social Behaviour.

 Although violent crime represents the largest incidents category in Cattedown, this category is usually the largest in any urban area.
 This is partly because 'Violent Crime' covers so many offences compared to say Burglary